 Rich in history, monuments and churches, the hilltop towns of Le Marche are off-the-beaten path and are rarely overcrowded.
 Considered by many as one of the most underrated regions of Italy, it is home to 1.5 million people – about one third the population of Tuscany – and offers everything from medieval villages to spectacular beaches and renaissance palaces.
 Marche is also home to Michelin-rated restaurants and rolling hills covered in some of the best varieties of wine.
 It is positioned in a strategic geographical location at the center of Italy, giving its visitor a chance to experience many points of interest in a short and leisurely period of time.

 Northern Marche is a blend of noble history and natural wonders.
 It contains the largest caves in Italy, Frasassi, as well as the World Unesco heritage site of Urbino, which is considered to be one of the best kept medieval palaces in the world.
-Here you can also find the pilgrimage of Loreto, second only to Lourdes in France.
+In Le Marche you can also find the pilgrimage of Loreto, second only to Lourdes in France, filled with Renaissance art that is a must see for any art and architecture lover.

 Italian shoes are famous around the world, and in Marche shoe-making is considered a regional excellence.
 In fact, Marche is the largest shoe-making area in Italy, and nearly 80% of all shoes Made-in-Italy are produced here!
 This tradition runs so deep that in the small town of Montegranaro you can still commission a tailor-made shoe constructed fully by hand.
 Now, who can say they own a pair of shoes that nobody else in the world has?!